Rethinking the Goal System

 Because they will continue to be served by the first seller who served them, who would be exercising their right to act by seniority, even without having reached the goals.

-It is always healthy to repeat how the entrepreneur only gains with this modality — they do not lose any sale, even with many exchanges of representatives, even under stumbles in the elaboration of goals.
+It is always healthy to repeat how the entrepreneur only gains with this modality — they do not lose any sale, even with many changes of representatives, even under stumbles in the elaboration of goals.

-The entrepreneur is insured against stumbles in the goal setting system.
+The entrepreneur is insured against stumbles in the goal-setting system.

 It is possible, even, to bring back the seller who acted before the eventual, erroneous, establishment of abusive goals.
-Even in this scenario of doing commercial “justice”, the two or three representatives who quickly passed through the company, given the opportunity due to the failure in the abusive establishment of goals, would also be protected by the right to maintain their small portfolios achieved in a short time, and consequently the small income they obtained, as long as they manage to maintain a minimum flow of sales, by seniority.
+Even in this scenario of doing commercial "justice", the two or three representatives who quickly passed through the company, opportunized due to the failure in the abusive establishment of goals, would also be protected by the right to maintain their small portfolios achieved in a short time, and consequently the small income they obtained, as long as they manage to maintain a minimum flow of sales, by seniority.

-The customer, as we have seen, remains protected, wrapped in a capsule of protection, and does not even know about movements above normal in the frequency of exchange of representatives.
+The customer, as we have seen, remains protected, wrapped in a capsule of protection, and does not even know about movements above the normal in the frequency of exchange of representatives.

 Let's see!